ennas-de/MERNify/README.md

 4. Install the dependencies: `npm install`
 5. Set up the environment variables:
    - Rename `.env.example` to `.env` and update the values with your configuration.
-6. Run the application: `npm start`
+6. Run the applications: `npm run dev`
 7. Happy Creating!

 For detailed usage instructions, refer to the [official documentation](https://mernify.netlify.app/docs).